hugoalh/scan-virus-ghaction/README.md

 > **🧪 Experiment:** This input is in experiment, and maybe change in any time.

 **\[Optional\]** `<boolean = false>` Enable YARA warning.

+> **💡 Hint:** This is recommended to keep as disable due to YARA can throw many warnings about deprecated features, while user-end does not need these in most cases.

 ### 📤 Output